Reliable Reasoning Beyond Natural Language: NLR Dataset

 \section{NLR Dataset}

-We next introduce a new dataset, the \textbf{Non-Linear Reasoning dataset} (NLR), a collection of 55 problems hand-designed to evaluate the generality of LLMs’ mathematical reasoning capabilities to out-of-distribution problems requiring complex, non-linear reasoning.
-The NLR dataset contains three categories of problems: (i) Math word problems (21 problems), (ii) Constraint satisfactions problems (17 problems), and (iii) Algorithmic instructions for updating a game model (17 problems).
+We introduce the Non-Linear Reasoning dataset (NLR), a collection of 55 problems hand-designed by the authors to probe the generality of LLMs on out-of-distribution tasks requiring iterative, non-linear reasoning while requiring only basic arithmetic calculations.
+The NLR dataset contains three categories of problems: (i) Math word problems (21 problems), (ii) Constraint satisfaction problems (17 problems), and (iii) \textbf{Algorithmic Games} (17 problems) (see Table \ref{tab:nlr-examples} for examples). \footnote{The NLR dataset is provided in the supplementary material.}

-Unlike other reasoning datasets that are syntactically generated, where the problem statements lack diversity in the wording, and premises and conclusions are expressed in short, direct statements \citep{han2022folio, clark2020transformers}, our problems necessitate richer natural language understanding and both implicit and explicit deductive reasoning for resolution (see e.g. Table 2).
-The problems are also designed to disrupt the statistical co-occurrence patterns of words, by drawing inspiration from popular logic problems, but uniquely modifying the rules/constraints of the problems.

-In contrast to the MATH dataset \citep{hendrycks2021measuring}, which requires advanced mathematical skills such as calculating integrals and eigenvalues, the NLR problems only require basic arithmetic.
-However, despite the simplicity of the required math operations, LLMs struggle to solve NLR problems end to end (as shown in Figure 3).
-This is likely due to the high interrelationship between variables of the problem and the requirement to store and backtrack to intermediate states and trace multiple possible paths to the solution, which is challenging to perform using LLM's next word prediction paradigm.